Lepton Flavor Violation: From Muon Decays to Muon Colliders: Introduction

 In this work, we analyze the capabilities of a muon collider in observing signals associated with physics that violates lepton flavor.
 We will identify a number of processes initiated by muons or electroweak gauge bosons that probe lepton flavor violation, and highlight how a high-energy muon collider is uniquely positioned to study them.
 LFV signals at a muon collider have previously been studied in the context of specific models \cite{Homiller:2022iax, AlAli:2021let}, but here we take a more model-agnostic approach.
 Specifically, we investigate the reach of a muon collider to detect LFV SM effective field theory (SMEFT) operators.
 The SMEFT captures the most general set of higher dimension operators that can be written with the SM field content while respecting its gauge symmetries, and is a useful model-independent framework for BSM setups; see Refs.~\cite{Brivio:2017vri, Isidori:2023pyp} for recent reviews.
+Lepton-flavor-violating SMEFT operators have also been studied in the context of electron-positron colliders~\cite{Calibbi:2021pyh, Altmannshofer:2023tsa, Jahedi:2024kvi}, but as we will see, both the higher-energy and the fact that muons are participating in the collisions will lead to signatures at $\mu^+\mu^-$ machines that are unique.

 We consider all SMEFT dimension six operators with no quark fields that can give rise to $\tau$\,--\,$\mu$ LFV signals.\footnote{We omit, for instance, four-fermion operators involving two quark fields that violate lepton flavor.
 For a comprehensive study of their low-energy effects, see Ref.~\cite{Plakias:2023esq}; for an overview of the corresponding signals at a high-energy muon collider, see the recent work in Ref.~\cite{Glioti:2025zpn}.} Not counting the generation indices, there are nine independent operators that violate lepton flavor and that do not involve quark fields.
 These can be written as:\footnote{We have suppressed the subscripts $L$ and $R$ on the fermions for clarity, and defined